scott45/Web-Scraping/README.md

 # Web-Scraping

-learning how to scrape websites with Selenium and ChromeDriver.
+learning how to scrape websites with Python, Selenium and ChromeDriver.

 Being scraped is a github account to get repo's and titles.